martlaboloa/team-task-manager/README.md

-team task manager:
+STEPS WHEN STARTING FROM SCRATCH:

-clone repo
+1) clone repository

-npm install
+2) npm install

-npm start
+3) npm start

-(or yarn)
+(you can use yarn instead of npm if it's preferable)